 Impact Fees are one-time charges imposed on development activity to raise revenue for the construction or expansion of public facilities needed to serve new growth and development.
 Impact fees can be assessed and dedicated primarily for the provision of additional roads and streets (transportation), parks, schools and fire protection facilities.
 The City collects and uses both park and transportation impact fees.
 The City also collects school impacts fees on behalf of the Olympia School District, then forwards them on to the school district for school capital purposes.
 Currently, the City does not collect fire impact fees.

-Annual Impact Fee Collections 10 Year Period - 2011 to 2020
+Annual Impact Fee Collections 10 Year Period - 2012 to 2021

-Cumulative Impact Fee Collections 10 Year Period - 2011 to 2020
+Cumulative Impact Fee Collections up to 2021

 Impact Fee Rates for Single Family Home